lsrcz/RegExSynthesis/README.md

 I implemented three interaction models.

 1. The synthesizer proposes the strings, and the user identifies whether they are acceptable.
-2. The synthesizer proposes two DFAs and a string that causes different behavior of the DFAs.
+2. The synthesizer proposes two DFAs and a string that can only be recognized by one DFA.
 3. Noninteractive model.
 Use a DFA as a reference implementation.

-For the interaction synthesis, the user's response is simulated by the oracle.
+For the interactive synthesis, the user's response is simulated by the oracle.
 It seems that the two interaction models need roughly the same rounds to get an appropriate DFA.
 While using a reference implementation is much faster.

 ## Directly synthesize the RegEx, using the solver to match the RegEx with strings

 Finally, it came to me that I did not need the automata.
-I could use the solver to directly decide if a string matches the RegEx.
+I could use the solver to directly decide whether the RegEx recognized the string.

 The basic operators of the RegEx are concatenation, union and Kleene star.
-Nothing needs to be done with the concatenation operator.
-For the union operator, the matcher will introduce a new boolean symbolic value and use it to decide that the string should match the left part or the right part.
+Nothing special needs to be done for the concatenation operator.
+For the union operator, the matcher will introduce a new boolean symbolic value and use it to decide whether the string should match the left part or the right part of the RegEx.

 However, dealing with the Kleene star is a bit tricky.
 The key idea is that we can limit the input string's size, and ensure that no pattern repeats more than `starnum` times.
-Then the Kleene star `r` can be reduced to
+Then the Kleene star `r*` can be reduced to

 ```
 (eps)|r((eps)|r((eps)|r(...)))